ethereum/ethereum-org/views/content/token.md

         balanceOf[this] += amount;                        // adds the amount to owner's balance balanceOf[msg.sender] -= amount;                  // subtracts the amount from seller's balance revenue = amount * sellPrice;
-        require(msg.sender.send(revenue));                // sends ether to the seller: it's important to do this last to prevent recursion attacks
+        msg.sender.transfer(revenue);                     // sends ether to the seller: it's important to do this last to prevent recursion attacks
         Transfer(msg.sender, this, amount);               // executes an event reflecting on the change return revenue;                                   // ends function and returns }